 If Villanova is not listed as a score recipient on the grade report mailed to you by the testing service, Villanova will not receive your results.
 You can request that your grade report be sent to Villanova through the AP Reporting Services website or the IBO Results Service website.

 A Learning Community is an educational environment that integrates the academic and residential aspects of a student’s first year at college.
 At Villanova, Learning Communities mean that students share the same professor for their freshman seminar course and live in the same residence hall.
 We believe by aligning students and faculty in the classroom and the residence hall, the Learning Communities maximize student interaction by creating an integrated learning experience inside and outside the classroom.
 As a result, students in Learning Communities tend to form closer friendships with their hall mates/classmates and faculty, and therefore have a richer intellectual experience in each setting.
 For more information, please go to the Learning Communities website.

-Your meal plan contract is completed online through MyNova.
+Your meal plan contract is completed here.
 There are several meal plans offered.
 The plans available to you will vary based on your housing status.
-Meal plan registration opens after housing contracts are submitted (sometime after May 1, 2017).
+Meal plan registration opens after housing contracts are submitted (sometime after May 1, 2018).
 Detailed information about all meal plans and directions for choosing your meal plan are located on the Dining Services website.

 The Office for Residence Life employs a multi-step process for assigning incoming freshmen to residence halls.
 New residents are assigned roommates based on gender, date of admission deposit, enrollment in designated Learning Communities and—when possible—preferences specified in a questionnaire that accompanies the Housing Application.
 Students—not parents—should complete this questionnaire.